 - Ad copy: tagline & value proposition

-- Logo and/or Brand Name
+- Logo design and/or brand name

 - Call-To-Action